Support with managing your money

 A Deputy can be a relative or friend, or an organisation can be your Deputy.

 If you only need support with managing your benefits or state pension, you can get an Appointee for this.
+There is more information above about this.

 If there is no relative or friend the Council may become your Deputy.
+There is more information above about this.

 The Government’s Court of Protection must appoint your Deputy and decide what powers to give your Deputy.
 There is a charge for this, but some people who receive benefits don’t pay.
 People on a low income can apply for a lower charge.